-India and China together accounted for more than half of the total worldwide demand for gold bars, coins and jewelry in the second quarter of 2011, according to the World Gold Council, an industry market development organization based in London.
+India and China together account for a majority of the total worldwide demand for gold bars, coins and jewelry.
+In 2014, China overtook India as the world's leading consumer of gold, with both countries seeing a resurgence in gold jewelry, according to the World Gold Council, an industry market development organization based in London.

 "It's much more difficult to get that asset out of the ground," he says.